“Be wise and obedient”

 The right half depicts two instruments, a triangle and a compass/angle meter symbolizing the technical status of the Academy, as well as a propeller that is a symbol of the flying engine on which all required knowledge is implemented.
 This half of the emblem is on red background.
 Red is a symbol of the blood of the Academy graduates who died for the country.

 The Academy’s original headquarters from 1946 to 1999 was Dekelia Airport.
-After the destructive earthquake of 1999 and to-date, the Academy is sheltered at 128 Telecommunications & Electronics Training Group in Kavouri, whereas the laboratories and some support facilities are still in Dekelia.
-In 2009, the Academy returns to it’s natural and historical grounds at Dekeleia Air Base.
+After the destructive earthquake of 1999 and to-date, the Academy was sheltered at 128 Telecommunications & Electronics Training Group in Kavouri, whereas the laboratories and some support facilities were in Dekelia.
+In 2009, the Academy returned to it’s natural and historical grounds at Dekeleia Air Base until December 2019.